Graduate Department of Health, Nutrition, and Food Sciences

 Research Facilities

-Our facility has two dual x-ray absorptiometry (DXA) units used for our bone mineral density (BMD) and body composition studies; an electrocardiography machine (ECG) for heart rhythms; and multiple-metabolic carts to assess maximal oxygen consumption, metabolic rate, and respiratory exchange ratio.
+Our facility has two dual x-ray absorptiometry (DXA) units used for our bone mineral density (BMD) and body-composition studies; an electrocardiography machine (ECG) for heart rhythms; and multiple-metabolic carts to assess maximal oxygen consumption, metabolic rate, and respiratory exchange ratio.
 The department also has a fluorescent microscope, high-speed refrigerated centrifuge, texture analyzer, and a micro-computed tomography 3D scanner (micro-CT) for bone analysis.

 The Applied Electrophysiology Exercise Laboratories investigate the underlying mechanisms that affect cardiac and arterial smooth muscle physiology under normal and pathological conditions using animal models.
 Techniques include PCR, Western blotting, surface biotinylation, calcium imaging, electrocardiogram, and pressurized artery myography.